Foraged Clippings For Simple Autumn Inspired Decor In Your Home

 Color

 Most of what Ethan and I found was green and brown, but I would love to use some different shades of purple or blue in my home for fall this year.
-We’ll see! 🙂
+We’ll see!
+It would even be fun to attempt to make a fall wreath with some floral wire, grapevine twigs and a hot-glue gun.

 Bugs